Efficient Emotion and Speaker Adaptation in LLM-Based TTS via Characteristic-Specific Partial Fine-Tuning: Experiment Results

 \section{Experiment Results}

-To comprehensively evaluate our approach, we first validate the use of TTS models as encoders in a weighted-sum fine-tuning framework for emotion recognition and speaker identification tasks.
-This establishes the reliability of weighted-sum fine-tuning and confirms the effectiveness of layer-wise characteristic-specific weights.
-Building on this foundation, we conduct layer-wise fine-tuning experiments to explore the relationship between these characteristic-specific weights and domain adaptation performance.
-Subsequently, we compare our method with reference approaches to highlight its advantages in emotion and speaker domain adaptation.
-To further assess its robustness, we test the cross-lingual and cross-dataset generality of our approach on Chinese tasks and analyze its domain adaptation efficiency by comparing the training speeds of different methods.
-Additionally, we investigate catastrophic forgetting across various approaches to demonstrate the effectiveness of our method.
-Finally, ablation studies on the number and selection of fine-tuned layers are performed to analyze the impact of these factors on adaptation performance.
+To comprehensively evaluate our approach, we first validate the four pre-trained codec language TTS models as encoders for emotion recognition and speaker identification.
+This establishes the reliability of the derived layer-wise characteristic-specific weights.
+Next, we compare \our{} against baseline methods to demonstrate its efficacy in emotion and speaker adaptation.
+We further assess cross-lingual and cross-dataset robustness on Chinese corpora, and evaluate adaptation efficiency through training speed comparisons.
+Finally, we conduct ablation studies to determine the optimal selection and number of fine-tuned layers.